Plant Heritage

 Through its membership and the National Plant Collection holders, Plant Heritage seeks to rediscover and reintroduce endangered garden plants by encouraging their propagation and distribution so that they are grown as widely as possible.
 The charity works closely with other conservation bodies such as botanic gardens, the National Trust, the National Trust for Scotland, English Heritage, the Royal Horticultural Society and many specialist horticultural societies.

-Plant Heritage's patron is The Prince of Wales.
+Plant Heritage's patron is King Charles III.

 In 2010, the television gardener Alan Titchmarsh became president of the charity.